NorthernWidget/Project-Margay/README.md

 String update() {
     initialize();
-    //return mySensor.getString(); // If there were a sensor attached return ""; // Empty string for this example: no sensors attached }
+    //return mySensor.getString(); // If a sensor were attached return ""; // Empty string for this example: no sensors attached }